 Groundwork for vaccines

 VirScan’s data can let scientists look at COVID-19 infections from a number of angles.
-The assay’s library includes other coronaviruses, four of which regularly infect people around the world.
+The assay’s library includes other coronaviruses, four of which regularly infect people around the worldexternal link, opens in a new tab.
 By comparing how antibodies target these related viruses, it may be possible to identify targets shared by SARS-CoV-2, Alter says.
 Such shared targets could help researchers devise vaccines that stimulate the immune system to attack.

 VirScan can also unmask a virus’s more subtle tricks.
 Elledge’s team has found, for example, that the measles virus depletes antibodies against other pathogens, leaving its victims more vulnerable to all kinds of infections.
 They have evidence, too, that some viruses distract the immune system into producing ineffective antibodies.
 This type of viral deception should be taken into consideration when making a vaccine, Elledge says.